Is there a connection between vaccines and autism? – Parris

 with a study published in 1998 that suggested that the MMR

-(measles-mumps-rubella) vaccine, or infection with the naturally occurring measles virus itself, might cause
+(measles-mumps-rubella) vaccine, or infection with the naturally occurring measles virus itself, might

-that they believe it never should have been published).
+(this means that they believe it never should have been published).

 Even with the overwhelming evidence that vaccines are safe and effective, some